29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/Drivetrain-select-edp/test-and-rebuild.typ

   witness: "Daniel Dew"
 )
 = Obvious Issues
 In our first build through of the drive we did not take the greatest care and precision to build the drive.
-The drive suffered from bowing meaning the drive was wider in the middle than on the ends causing the width to be between 4-4.7 hole wide this meant we could not properly brace the drive due to the wholes not lining up.
+The drive suffered from bowing meaning the drive was wider in the middle than on the ends causing the width to be between 4-4.7 hole wide this meant we could not properly brace the drive due to the holes not lining up.
 Despite this we did a variety of tests to try to see if it would be capable of meeting our needs.
 = Testing The Drivebase
 == Friction Test overview
 === Equipment: